jmsyuen/nea/README.md

 # general td
-can remove blind doubling like a cash game as only in tournaments # enable chip carry over between rounds (database r/w) bot strategies, ai pygame interface
+can remove blind doubling like a cash game as only in tournaments # enable chip carry over between rounds (database r/w) ##database unnecessary bot strategies, ai pygame interface